stef0u/stef0u.github.io/about/index.md

 * **Personal Portfoio:** Not really a portfolio but didn't want to break the trend.
 This aspect is about anything and everything about my life, but my life is pretty simple relatively speaking.
 Other than work, I train for endurance events, and travel whenever I can.

+> "magic is the willingness to suspend your own critical faculties and believe the unbelievable; the willingness to sacrifice logic for the sake of enjoyment"

 ---

 # Gear List